tweag/nix_bazel_codelab/README.md

         - name it `logger_go_proto`
         - use [`go_proto_library`][go_proto_library]
             - `importpath`
-                - allows importing the library from a known path in `server.go`
+                - allows importing the library from a known package path in `server.go`
             - `compilers`
                 - set to `["@io_bazel_rules_go//proto:go_grpc"]` builds functions implementing the `Logger` service for `gRPC`